 Slayer was the first band that actually frightened me.
-As a ten-year-old leafing through the back pages of Circus Magazine at the supermarket, Slayer’s etched-out typography and foreboding pentagrams sent a shiver down my spine.
+As a ten year old leafing through the back pages of Circus Magazine at the supermarket, Slayer’s etched-out typography and foreboding pentagrams sent a shiver down my spine.
 When I was a teenager, I was more or less kidnapped by an older skinhead acquaintance of mine.
 He offered to drop me off at my parents’ house in Boston.
-So when I asked him why he sped by my exit, he said we were going to see Slayer in Providence, and I could jump out of his Dodge Aires doing 80 down 93 South if I wanted to get out.
+So when I asked him why he sped by my exit, he said he we were going to see Slayer in Providence, and I could jump out of his Dodge Aires doing 80 down 93 South if I wanted to get out.
 After trying to bribe Kerry King with six joints near the band’s bus outside the sold-out venue, we successfully snuck into the show, where I saw something that I still can't explain.
 As we were crushed in the back of the room by the sweaty, suffocating crowd, the arm of some horrified Hessian pressed in front of me inexplicably went right up in flames as the opening notes of "South Of Heaven" seeped out of the speakers, which is a song about the exact opposite of the saccharine drudgery that is the Christmas season.